cmcummings/electronics-vendor/README.md

 ## My Contributions
 In this project, I...
-- Wrote SQL queries to efficiently retrieve store data from an Oracle database.
+- Wrote SQL queries to efficiently retrieve and store data from an Oracle database.
-- Developed an API with Express that the front end uses to retrieve store data.
+- Developed an API with Express that the front end uses to retrieve data.
 - Created dynamic product and purchase history pages using React.

 ## Demo Video